TolisChal/beautiful-jekyll/FinalEvaluationGSoC.md

 ### <span style="text-align:center;">Project: Efficient R tools for geometrical statistics
 #### <span style="text-align:center;">Topic:  Volume approximation and sampling in high dimensions

-#### *mentors:* Vissarion Fisikopoulos, Zafeirakis Zafeirakopoulos
+#### *mentor:* Vissarion Fisikopoulos

 ---------------------------------------------------------------------------

 ### *Final Evaluation*

-The main goal of this project was to create a R package, using Rcpp, for the C++ volume package volesti.
+The main goal of this project was to create a R package, using Rcpp, based on the C++ package volesti.
 In addition, in the [proposal](https://drive.google.com/file/d/1CsblG42xXLoyYiDmcCSjRJhL3Eilxk5u/view) we suggested to add volume computation for non-linear convex bodies and V-polytopes and sampling from convex bodies in high dimensions.
 In bonding period we decided to implement [practical algorithm](http://mpc.zib.de/index.php/MPC/article/view/178/99) of B. Cousins and S. Vempala, for volume approximation, and to focus on V-polytopes and not to non-linear convex bodies.

+The main repository is [here](https://github.com/vissarion/volume_approximation).

 Summarizing GSoC project we have succeeded the following goals:
 1. We have excluded CGAL library from the initial volesti C++ implementaion.
+2. We use RcppEigen and BH libraries in order to use Eigen and Boost libraries.
+For the linear programs we use lpSolve library.
-2. We have implemented CV algorithm for convex polytopes.
+3. We have implemented CV algorithm for convex polytopes.
-3. We have added volume computation for V-polytopes, using either volesti or CV algorithm.
+4. We have added volume computation for V-polytopes, using either volesti or CV algorithm.
-4. We have added ball walk method for the random walk.
+5. We have added ball walk method for the random walk.
-5. We have implemented a R package, using Rcpp, that is able to call C++ implementaion and use all the above options.
+6. We have implemented a R package, using Rcpp, that is able to call C++ implementaion and use all the above options.
-6. In the R package we give the additional option of sampling from a convex H or V-polytope with uniform or spherical gaussian target distribution.
+7. In the R package we give the additional option of sampling from a convex H or V-polytope with uniform or spherical gaussian target distribution.
-7. In the R package we give also the options of rounding and applying random rotation on a H or V-polytope.
+8. In the R package we give also the options of rounding and applying random rotation on a H or V-polytope.

 You can see the branch that we have excluded CGAL from volesti and create a basic Rcpp interface [here](https://github.com/TolisChal/volume_approximation/tree/develop).